 Affected IANA Service (ccTLDs)

-All functions which apply to ccTLDs and can modify the Root Zone database or its WHOIS database are affected.
+All functions that apply to ccTLDs and modify the Root Zone database or its WHOIS database are affected.

 How policy is developed and established by whom (ccTLDs)

 RFC1591 was written in 1994 as a "Request For Comments" (RFC) by the then-head of the IANA Functions Operations, Jon Postel.
 It is a short document intended to outline how the Domain Name System was structured at that time and what rules were in place to decide on its expansion.
 The longest part of it outlines selection criteria for the manager of a new TLD and what was expected of such a manager.